Skip to content

 When the young person uses the internet, take an interest in what they do and agree, when, where and how they will use it.

-Young people should have a private space and privacy in their bedroom and hosts should knock before entering their room.
+Young people should have a private space and privacy in their bedroom and providers and any other young people living in the home should knock before entering their room.
+Supported lodgings providers should not encourage young people to enter their bedrooms.

 Discuss as a family what routes you will take if a fire starts and practice an evacuation.
 Think about where keys are kept so everybody knows where they will be for the front and back doors and windows.